810Teams/clubs-and-events-backend/user/README.md

 }
 ```

-- Returns a token
+- Returns a token if the credentials are valid.

 ## User

-### List All Users
+### List Users

 `GET api/user/user`

+- Token is optional.
-- Token is optional, if presents, more detailed user data will be shown.
+- If the token is present, more detailed user data will be shown.

 #### URL Parameters